Russian grammar: Neuter nouns ending with мя

+The noun путь "way, path"

+The noun путь is often regarded as the only third-declension masculine noun.

 Indeclinable nouns

 Some nouns (such as borrowings from other languages, abbreviations, etc.) are not modified when they change number and case.
 This occurs especially when the ending appears not to match any declension pattern in the appropriate gender.
-An example of an indeclinable noun is кофе ("coffee").
+A few examples of indeclinable nouns are: